ismo-karkkainen/diagrammatron/README.md

 You should call the programs in the following order, as needed.

+* diagrammatron-get extracts template files from the gem.
 * dot_json2diagrammatron converts from dot_json to diagrammtron format.
 * diagrammatron-prune removes or retains nodes/edges from diagram.
 * diagrammatron-nodes places nodes inside sub-diagrams based on distances.